sigsum/sigsum-go/doc/tools.md

 The `sigsum-key` tool can be used to convert between these two forms.

+Public key files can also optionally include a sigsum-policy="policy-name" option in the beginning of the line, as noted above.

 The `sigsum-verify` tool accepts a file specifying multiple public keys.
 This file should contain at least one key line in the same single line format.
 Lines that are completely empty or start with the `#`